azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The application settings menu is displayed.
 The Azure resources menu item is selected.
 The LUIS key information is displayed.](media/2019-11-18-18-58-03.png "LUIS Key Information")

 29. Open a new tab in your browser.
-Paste the example query URL into the address bar and modify the end of the URL (the text following q= ) so it contains the phrase "bring me towels," and press ENTER.
+Paste the Example Query URL into the address bar and modify the end of the URL (the text following q= ) so it contains the phrase "bring me towels," and press ENTER.
 You should receive output similar to the following.
 Observe that it correctly identified the intent as OrderIn (in this case with a confidence of 0.9999995 or nearly 100%) and the entity as pizza having an entity type of Housekeeping:RoomItem (in this case with a confidence score of 96.9%).

     ![An example of the LUIS call JSON result is displayed.](media/2019-11-24-11-14-17.png "Sample LUIS Response")